Pentium 4: Northwood

-Pentium 4-M
+Pentium 4 M

-Also based on the Northwood core, the Mobile Intel Pentium 4 Processor - M was released on April 23, 2002 and included Intel's SpeedStep and Deeper Sleep technologies.
-Intel's naming conventions made it difficult at the time of the processor's release to identify the processor model.
-There was the Pentium III mobile chip, the Mobile Pentium 4-M, the Mobile Pentium 4, and then just the Pentium M which itself was based on the Pentium III and significantly faster than the former three.
+Also based on the Northwood core, the Mobile Intel Pentium 4 Processor – M (also known as the Pentium 4 M) was released on April 23, 2002, and included Intel's SpeedStep and Deeper Sleep technologies.
 Its TDP is about 35 watts in most applications.
 This lowered power consumption was due to lowered core voltage, and other features mentioned previously.

-Unlike the desktop Pentium 4, the Pentium 4-M did not feature an integrated heat spreader (IHS), and it operates at a lower voltage.
+Unlike the desktop Pentium 4, the Pentium 4 M did not feature an integrated heat spreader (IHS), and it operates at a lower voltage.
 The lower voltage means lower power consumption, and in turn less heat.
-However, according to Intel specifications, the Pentium 4-M had a maximum thermal junction temperature rating of 100 degrees C, approximately 40 degrees higher than the desktop Pentium 4.
+However, according to Intel specifications, the Pentium 4 M had a maximum thermal junction temperature rating of 100 degrees C, approximately 40 degrees higher than the desktop Pentium 4.

 Mobile Pentium 4

 The Mobile Intel Pentium 4 Processor was released to address the problem of putting a full desktop Pentium 4 processor into a laptop, which some manufacturers were doing.
 The Mobile Pentium 4 used a 533 MT/s FSB, following the desktop Pentium 4's evolution.
-Oddly, increasing the bus speed by 133 MT/s (33 MHz) caused a massive increase in TDPs, as mobile Pentium 4 processors emitted 59.8–70 W of heat, with the Hyper-Threading variants emitting 66.1–88 W. This allowed the mobile Pentium 4 to bridge the gap between the desktop Pentium 4 (up to 115 W TDP), and the Pentium 4-M (up to 35 W TDP).
+Oddly, increasing the bus speed by 133 MT/s (33 MHz) caused a massive increase in TDPs, as mobile Pentium 4 processors emitted 59.8–70 W of heat, with the Hyper-Threading variants emitting 66.1–88 W. This allowed the mobile Pentium 4 to bridge the gap between the desktop Pentium 4 (up to 115 W TDP), and the Pentium 4 M (up to 35 W TDP).

+Intel's naming conventions made it difficult at the time of the processor's release to identify the processor model.
+There was the Pentium III mobile chip, the Pentium 4 M, the Mobile Pentium 4, and then the Pentium M, which itself was based on the Pentium III and was significantly faster and more power-efficient than the former three.